risk-first/website/thinking/Crisis-Mode.md

 > "Risk Management is the process of thinking out corrective actions before a problem occurs, while it's still an abstraction.
 The opposite of risk management is crisis management, trying to figure out what to do about the problem after it happens." - [Waltzing With Bears, _De Marco, Lister_](http://amzn.eu/d/i0IDFA2)

-This is not how Risk-First sees it:
+This is not how Risk-First sees it.

 First, we have the notion that Risks are discrete events.
 Some risks _are_ (like gambling on a horse race), but most _aren't_.
 In the [Dinner Party](A-Simple-Scenario.md), for example, bad preparation is going to mean a _worse_ time for everyone, but how good a time you're having is a spectrum, it doesn't divide neatly into just "good" or "bad".